-- If you are sitting down, do not cross your legs during the measurement. - Patients are advised not to drive during the monitoring period, due to the risk of distraction caused by the cuff inflating. - Avoid vigorous exercise during the monitoring period.
+- Patients are advised not to drive during the monitoring period, due to the risk of distraction caused by the cuff inflating. - Avoid vigorous exercise during the monitoring period.
 This will help avoid exercise related spikes in your blood pressure.
-A gentle or brisk walk is normally fine. - If monitoring is planned to continue at night, consider where you place the device if it is not directly attached to the cuff.
-This may include under a pillow, on the bed or on a bedside table. - The device automatically stores all the readings. - You may be asked to make a record of the time you take any prescribed medication and the time of any activities during the monitoring period.
+A gentle or brisk walk is normally fine. - The device automatically stores all the readings. - You may be asked to make a record of the time you take any prescribed medicines and the time of any activities during the monitoring period.